barney0/WU-STHACK-2019/README.md

 ![die4](/die4.png)

-We add those keys to continue the execution and pass the condition.
+We add those JSON keys to continue the execution and pass the condition.

-The program get a KEY got from the database which will be used to create a Signature object.
+The program request the database for a KEY which will be used to create a Signature object.

 Let's grab it!
 It would be usefull: